 Can supervise: YES

-Bramucci, AR & Case, RJ 2019, 'Phaeobacter inhibens induces apoptosis-like programmed cell death in calcifying Emiliania huxleyi.', Scientific reports, vol. 9, no. 1.View/Download from: UTS OPUS or Publisher's site
+Bramucci, AR & Case, RJ 2019, 'Phaeobacter inhibens induces apoptosis-like programmed cell death in calcifying Emiliania huxleyi.', Scientific reports, vol. 9, no. 1.View/Download from: Publisher's site

 The model coccolithophore, Emiliania huxleyi, forms expansive blooms dominated by the calcifying cell type, which produce calcite scales called coccoliths.
 Blooms last several weeks, after which the calcified algal cells rapidly die, descending into the deep ocean.
 E. huxleyi bloom collapse is attributed to E. huxleyi viruses (EhVs) that infect and kill calcifying cells, while other E. huxleyi pathogens, such as bacteria belonging to the roseobacter clade, are overlooked.
 EhVs kill calcifying E. huxleyi by inducing production of bioactive viral-glycosphingolipids (vGSLs), which trigger algal programmed cell death (PCD).
 The roseobacter Phaeobacter inhibens was recently shown to interact with and kill the calcifying cell type of E. huxleyi, but the mechanism of algal death remains unelucidated.
 Here we demonstrate that P. inhibens kills calcifying E. huxleyi by inducing a highly specific type of PCD called apoptosis-like-PCD (AL-PCD).
 Host death can successfully be abolished in the presence of a pan-caspase inhibitor, which prevents the activation of caspase-like molecules.
 This finding differentiates P. inhibens and EhV pathogenesis of E. huxleyi, by demonstrating that bacterial-induced AL-PCD requires active caspase-like molecules, while the viral pathogen does not.
 This is the first demonstration of a bacterium inducing AL-PCD in an algal host as a killing mechanism.

-Bramucci, AR, Labeeuw, L, Orata, FD, Ryan, EM, Malmstrom, RR & Case, RJ 2018, 'The bacterial symbiont Phaeobacter inhibens Shapes the life history of its algal host emiliania huxleyi', Frontiers in Marine Science, vol. 5.View/Download from: UTS OPUS or Publisher's site
+Bramucci, AR, Labeeuw, L, Orata, FD, Ryan, EM, Malmstrom, RR & Case, RJ 2018, 'The bacterial symbiont Phaeobacter inhibens Shapes the life history of its algal host emiliania huxleyi', Frontiers in Marine Science, vol. 5.View/Download from: Publisher's site

 © 2018 Bramucci, Labeeuw, Orata, Ryan, Malmstrom and Case.
 Marine microbes form host-associated biofilm communities that are shaped by complex interactions between bacteria and their host.
 The roseobacter Phaeobacter inhibens exploits both symbiotic and pathogenic niches while interacting with its microalgal host Emiliania huxleyi.
 During co-cultivation over extended periods with E. huxleyi, we show that P. inhibens selectively kills two host cell types, the diploid calcifying strain and the haploid flagellated strain.
 Meanwhile, various non-calcifying diploid strains are resistant to this pathogen or the pathogen is avirulent to this cell type.
 This differential pathogenesis has the potential of dramatically altering the composition of E. huxleyi blooms, which are typically dominated by the roseobacter-susceptible calcifying strain.
 This cell type makes calcite plates, which are an important sink in the marine carbon cycle and forms part of the marine paleobotanic record.
 P. inhibens kills the haploid cells, which have been proposed as critical to the survival of the algae, as they readily escape both eukaryotic predation and viral infection.
 Consequently, bacteria such as P. inhibens could influence E. huxleyi's life history by selective pathogenesis, thereby altering the composition of cell types within E. huxleyi populations and its bloom-bust lifestyle.

-Labeeuw, L, Khey, J, Bramucci, AR, Atwal, H, de la Mata, AP, Harynuk, J & Case, RJ 2016, 'Indole-3-Acetic Acid Is Produced by Emiliania huxleyi Coccolith-Bearing Cells and Triggers a Physiological Response in Bald Cells', FRONTIERS IN MICROBIOLOGY, vol. 7.View/Download from: UTS OPUS or Publisher's site
+Labeeuw, L, Khey, J, Bramucci, AR, Atwal, H, de la Mata, AP, Harynuk, J & Case, RJ 2016, 'Indole-3-Acetic Acid Is Produced by Emiliania huxleyi Coccolith-Bearing Cells and Triggers a Physiological Response in Bald Cells', FRONTIERS IN MICROBIOLOGY, vol. 7.View/Download from: Publisher's site

 Mayers, TJ, Bramucci, AR, Yakimovich, KM & Case, RJ 2016, 'A Bacterial Pathogen Displaying Temperature-Enhanced Virulence of the Microalga Emiliania huxleyi', FRONTIERS IN MICROBIOLOGY, vol. 7.View/Download from: Publisher's site